Wigmore School, West Bromwich, Staffordshire

 The building subsequently became offices for the Inland Revenue.
 In 1966 West Bromwich Council took the building over for its Technical Services Division.
 The main buildings were demolished in 2002 although the entrance block still survives.
 The rest of the site is now covered by modern housing

-- Walsall Local History Centre, Essex Street, Walsall, West Midlands WS2 7AS.
+- Walsall Local History Centre, Lichfield Street Hub, Lichfield Street, Walsall WS1 1TR.
 Has pre-1930 records but nothing appears to survive from the Approved School era.

 - Millham, S, Bullock, R, and Cherrett, P After Grace — Teeth: a comparative study of the residential experience of boys in Approved Schools (1975, Chaucer Publishing)